 We hesitated on the Wrangler, only because we were doing a lot of driving - up and down the coast and we were concerned about the gas mileage.
-Your agent assured us the Wrangler did as well as a full size car - 25 miles to the gallon and we would love it.
+Your agent assured us the Wrangler did as well as a full size car, 25 miles to the gallon and we would love it.
 He also explained your pre-paid gas policy.
-Pre-pay one tank of gas at your rate - $.30 a gallon less than the going rate and bring the car back with an empty tank.
+Pre-pay one tank of gas at your rate, $.30 a gallon less than the going rate and bring the car back with an empty tank.

+Off we went.
 The first mis-statement was that the Wrangler gets 25 miles to the gallon.
 Absolutely not.
 We drove from San Diego to Sequoia National Park and then down to Los Angeles.
 The best we did was about 18 miles/gallon.
-We were charged $4.20 per gallon and paid $94.50.
-This means we were charged for a 22 gallon tank.
-So, I did what any concerned consumer would do.
-I completed the feedback form your team sent me on April 28.
-I did not hear back.
+We returned the car in Los Angeles on April 26 and our total cost ended up at $443.33, a significant difference than what we expected.

 I waited about a week and called your customer service office.
 The woman I spoke with spent about 15 minutes telling me that the gas price ($4.20) and the tank size (22.5) added to $94.50.
 I patiently tried to explain to her that "I KNEW THAT" but I also knew that a Wrangler has an 18.6 gallon tank and the highest gas prices in Los Angeles (according to the US Dept of Energy) topped in at $4.38 per gallon.
 You do the math.

 When this woman didn't budge, I asked to speak with the Customer Service Manager.
-I was transferred directly in to his voice mail.
+I was transferred directly into his voice mail.
 I left a message explaining my problem.
 I waited two days and I did not hear back.
 I called again today (at 11:45 AM eastern time) and asked to speak with the customer service manager.
 The woman I spoke with told me he was on another line and would call me as soon as possible.

+Now, it is 1:32 PM eastern time.
+That must have been one long phone call.
+This brings me to you.
 I find this entire experience unacceptable and I pray you do as well.
 I can be reached by phone or email.
-My phone number is XXX-XXX-XXXX.
+My phone number is **.
 My original reservation number was **.

 LAS VEGAS, NEVADA -- First of all - the Fox rental location is not at the Las Vegas airport.
 It took us forever to figure this out.
 We drove to the airport rental car location and couldn't see a sign for Fox anywhere.
 We eventually found an address and realized that it's miles from the airport.
 When you book online, you choose the Las Vegas airport as the only location.